 Non-Resident Renewal Students: A student requesting to attend the same school attended the full school year prior or a school within a schools feeder pattern boundaries .
 See section "Requirements for Renewal Students" below for application information.

-If you should receive an approved transfer, the student will not be eligible for Highline Public Schools transportation, except when required under 504 of the Rehabilitation Act of 1973 or the Individuals with Disabilities Education Act (IDEA).
+If you should receive an approved transfer, the student will not be eligible for Highline Public Schools transportation, except when required under 504 of the Rehabilitation Act of 1973, the Individuals with Disabilities Education Act (IDEA) or if the student qualifies for McKinney-Vento services.